PranshuTople/nrf24_JJRC_H36_gesture/README.md

 If you have any doubts, you can let me know!

-If you have reached till here and found this repository helpful, please give a ⭐ to this repository by clicking on the option on top-right corner of the page 🙂 This will help me make more such useful tutorials for you.
-Thank You! ✌🏻
+If you have reached till here and found this repository helpful,</br>
+please give a ⭐ to this repository by clicking on the option on top-right corner of the page 🙂</br>
+This will help me make more such useful tutorials for you.
+Thank You! ✌🏻</br>